Tuukka Rask, Boston Bruins

 The two Eastern Europeans (Ukrainian and Kazakh respectively) are together again and should benefit from each other’s company.
 Although it may be from the third line, as long as they’re playing together, I think we’ll see a good season out of these two.

 Leads the Ducks farm team in scoring, and could be slated to begin the season as the centerman between Teemu Selanne, and Bobby Ryan.
 If this doesn’t entice you to at least take a look at Peter Holland as a deep late fantasy option, then I don’t know what will.

 Sven Baertschi, Calgary Flames

 Baerschi is one of the most electrifying offensive prospects to come out of the Western Hockey League in a while, it doesn’t matter where he’ll play at the start, by the end of the season, he should be top 3 in rookie scoring.

-The lockout has allowed Marian to get healthy, Hossa averages nearly a point a game, and that’s nothing to sleep on.
-One of the most talented players when on the ice, he could be a steal for you if for some reason he falls.
+The lockout has allowed Marian to get healthy, he averages nearly a point a game, and that’s nothing to sleep on.
+One of the most talented players when on the ice, he could be a steal for you if for some reason he falls in drafts.

 His first season in the Mile High city wasn’t the greatest, but expect a better performance from him, and the team.
 He’s been lights out in Russia, recording a .946 SV% in 16 games.